 Our lab studies how immune responses are regulated within injured and infected tissues with an emphasis on diabetes.
-We work at the intersection of immunology, structural biology, and microbiology to develop novel therapeutics to promote wound healing and immune tolerance.
+We work at the intersection of immunology, structural biology, and microbiology to develop novel therapeutics to promote immune tolerance, wound healing, and resolution of infection.
 Major current areas of investigation include:

 We are studying how the extracellular matrix contributes to immune regulation at sites of inflammation.
 In particular, we focus on the extracellular matrix polymer hyaluronan and its influence on the number and function of regulatory T-cells in autoimmune, Type 1 diabetes (T1D).
 We have previously reported that the extracellular matrix contributes to the progression of autoimmune insulitis and other autoimmune diseases.
 Our current efforts are focused on understanding how the inflamed extracellular matrix influences local antigen presentation and cytolytic killing.